 Literally hundreds of local families are dependent on gathering gamet as their primary source of income along with drying and processing the wild porphyra.

 The Capurpuraoan Rocks which translates and also they are known as the White Rocks have been eroded and carved over thousands of years.
 These very large and dazzling white mounds are made from coral that rises out of the sea.
-These almost surreal rocks area common site for photo shoots.
+These almost surreal rocks area common site for photo shoots. so enjoy your tour of the Pagudpud area.
 Visit Burgos